kevinkidali/chat-starter-kit-react-native-firebase/README.md

 - Dont forget to generate store key for app release packaging.
 - Under `android/app`, replace `google-services.json` with your own file content from google firebase.
 - Replace `gradle.properties` key file-store content with your own.
+- To replace the project name run the command `npm run rename` and foll the promps
 - Features
 <ul>
     <li>Registration</li>